Many types of maple trees will add interest to your yard year-round. Here is a list of some beautiful native and non-native maple species.

 A common choice for the art of bonsai and the focal point of Canada’s national flag, Maple trees belong to the genus Acer and are available in more than 125 varieties.
 Also called aceretums, maple collections occupy many arboreta and gardens around the world including the Esveld Aceretum in Boskoop, Netherlands; Arnold Arboretum owned by Havard, Boston and “the five great W’s” including Westonbirt Arboretum, Wakehurst Place Garden, Windsor Great Park, Wisley Garden and Winkworth Arboretum in England.
-There are several countries that have Maple leaf-watching traditions including Japan and Korea.
-Kyoto and Nikko in Japan are favored destinations for watching the changing color of maple trees in the autumn season.
+Several countries have Maple leaf-watching traditions including Japan and Korea.
+Kyoto and Nikko in Japan are popular destinations for watching the changing color of maple trees in the autumn season.

 Table of Contents